swatibadola/RECONNECT/README.md

-# RECONNECT
-# Reconnect.ai
+# ROADMAP GENERATOR

-Welcome to Reconnect.ai !
+Welcome to our Roadmap Generator !
 This project utilizes GenAI's Gemini model to generate comprehensive roadmaps for various career paths, helping individuals plan their learning journey and providing them with relevant learning resources.

 ## Overview